Wiz-IO/BulgarINO/README.md

 * easily embed into **industrial** and hobby projects
 * hardware bugs are avoided
 * saves design time
-* there are many core chips ...
-1 for OS, 1 for FreeRTOS ?! lots of room for creativity
+* there are chips with many and different cores ...
+1 for OS, 1 for FreeRTOS ?! lots of room for creativity...
 * they have specialized peripherals - displays, 2D acceleration, and even AI...

 You can imagine from where the condition will be fulfilled: MASS USE - **industrial projects**<br>